camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 ### Date Preparation and Manipulation
 To start, I created a new DataFrame "spring_intensity_df", which simply isolates workouts labeled as high-intensity from the spring semester.
 Therefore, this DataFrame only contains roughly one month of workout logs.
 I then applied the calculate_progressive_overload function I established before to spring_intensity_df, resulting in a new DataFrame named part_four_df.
 To ensure statistical reliability, I filtered the data to include only the top 20 most frequently performed exercises.
 This step helps the model focus on well-represented movements with enough data to learn meaningful patterns.

+To strengthen the model’s predictive power, I added several derived features—new variables created from existing data to highlight patterns that aren’t immediately obvious.
+Rather than relying solely on raw inputs like weight and reps, these features capture trends, ratios, and short-term changes.
+The features include:

+-LoadPerRep: Calculated by dividing weight by reps, this metric reflects set intensity and helps distinguish between heavy low-rep sets and lighter high-rep volume.
+-RollingWeight and RollingRep: 3-set moving averages grouped by exercise that limit short-term fluctuations and highlight gradual progression, allowing the model to detect upward or downward trends in performance.
+-WeightDelta and RepDelta: Measure the change in weight and reps from one set to the next within each exercise that can indicate breakthroughs, fatigue, or strategic shifts in training style.